Student Responsibility and Academic Integrity

 - Course auditors may not subsequently request credit for the course even if they complete the course requirements.

-Undergraduate Students Taking 500-Level Courses for Undergraduate Credit
+Undergraduate Students Not Enrolled in a Combined Bachelor/Master Program Taking 500-Level Courses for Undergraduate Credit

-Undergraduate Students Taking 500-Level Courses for Graduate Credit
+Undergraduate Students Not Enrolled in a Combined Bachelor/Master Program Taking 500-Level Courses for Graduate Credit

-Seniors in their final semester of undergraduate study may request permission to register for 500-level courses for graduate credit.
-However, a 500-level course taken for graduate credit will not be included in fulfilling any undergraduate requirement.
-Subsequently, a 500-level course taken for undergraduate credit will not be included to fulfill any graduate requirement.
-A form for the same purpose is available from the respective associate dean.
+Matriculated undergraduate seniors in their final semester of undergraduate course work may request permission to register for 500-level courses to be applied as graduate level credit.
+For these students, a 500-level course taken for graduate level credit may not be used to fulfill any undergraduate requirement.

 When a student retakes a Cortland course, all grades received will remain on the official transcript, but only the last grade received will be included in the quality and grade point average and hours toward graduation.